solo-io/gloo/docs/content/guides/gloo_federation/service_failover.md

 ### Create the failover gateway

-In order to use a Gloo Instance as a failover target it first needs to be configured with an additional listener to route incoming failover requests.
+In order to use a Gloo Edge Instance as a failover target it first needs to be configured with an additional listener to route incoming failover requests.

-The Gateway resource below sets up a TCP proxy which is configured to terminate mTLS traffic from the primary gloo instance, and forward the traffic based on the SNI name.
-The SNI name and routing are automatically handled by Gloo Federation, but the certificates are the ones created in the previous step.
+The Gateway resource below sets up a TCP proxy which is configured to terminate mTLS traffic from the primary Gloo Edge instance, and forward the traffic based on the SNI name.
+The SNI name and routing are automatically handled by Gloo Edge Federation, but the certificates are the ones created in the previous step.

-The service creates an externally addressable way of communicating with the Gloo instance in question.
+The service creates an externally addressable way of communicating with the Gloo Edge instance in question.
 This service may look different for different setups, in our example it is a LoadBalancer service on the specified port.
 If you are using clusters built with kind, you will need to use a NodePort service.
-Gloo Federation will automatically discover all external addresses for any Gloo instance.
+Gloo Edge Federation will automatically discover all external addresses for any Gloo Edge instance.

 {{% notice note %}}
-The gateway and service below can also be created by setting the helm value for Gloo when installing:
+The gateway and service below can also be created by setting the helm value for Gloo Edge when installing:
 `gatewayProxies.NAME.failover.enabled=true`.
 {{% /notice %}}